-Northern Ballet’s Tortoise & the Hare is a sunny, sporty, springtime delight.
+Northern Ballet’s Tortoise and the Hare is a sunny, sporty, springtime delight.

-Previous successes Ugly Duckling, Three Little Pigs and Elves & the Shoemaker captivated theatregoers nationwide and were made into popular television adaptations.
-As a result, my expectations are high for Tortoise & the Hare – currently on tour — and Goldilocks & the Three Bears — recently announced as the fifth show in the series.
+Previous successes Ugly Duckling, Three Little Pigs and Elves and the Shoemaker captivated theatregoers nationwide and were made into popular television adaptations.
+As a result, my expectations are high for Tortoise and the Hare (currently on tour) and Goldilocks and the Three Bears (recently announced as the fifth show in the series).

-Fortunately, Tortoise & the Hare has also been filmed for the small screen and it made its television debut on CBeebies this morning.
+Fortunately, Tortoise and the Hare has also been filmed for the small screen and it made its television debut on CBeebies this morning.
 Unsurprisingly, it proved to be the perfect Easter Monday pick-me-up.